 V: Conclusion

 Whilst the Gracehoper’s silence at the end of the fable renders his death implicit (which is also suggested by both the fable’s source text—Aesop’s original—and the Gracehoper’s declaration that ‘you can’t beat time’) this act of falling silent is also present in the more explicit death of one of the novel’s principal characters: Anna Livia Plurabelle.
+The movement of the river into the sea signals the death of Anna Livia, as (like the book as a whole) it represents a cyclical process of death and rebirth through the water cycle.
+The Liffey starts in Kippure, formed from many smaller streams which have their origins in rainwater; the river then flows into the sea at Dublin Bay where evaporation and condensation cause clouds to form.
+These clouds then go on to rain over Ireland, feeding the streams that turn into the Liffey.

 In the closing scene of Finnegans Wake, before the book rolls round and starts again, Anna Livia finally speaks and gives her account of the infamous letter before she, as the river Liffey, flows out into the sea and to her death.
 In this final scene on the last page of the Wake, Joyce includes the voice of an animal: ‘A gull.
 Gulls.
 Far calls.’
 (628.13).
 This depiction of both an animal and its voice, is in stark contrast to the fabular singing of the Gracehoper; we can conceive of these two ‘types’ of voice as the two extreme ends on a scale of representation which has ‘naturalist’ depictions at one end and ‘symbolist’ ones at the other.
 By including, not only these two extremes, but multiple methods of representation that can be placed at numerous points along this ‘scale’, Joyce shows that each of these forms of depiction allow for and demonstrate different methods of perceiving and relating to the animal.
 For example, through the Ondt and the Gracehoper tale Joyce establishes how animals can be used as human referents in order to impart a moral lesson.
 Of course, this method of representation is not original, as it is precisely what Aesop does in his fables.
 Neither is Joyce’s inversion of the moral message original, as Aesop’s fables include a counter-fable, which (while it does not include the grasshopper) criticizes the ant.
 What Joyce does that Aesop does not, however, is display multiple methods of animal representation.
 This conclusion will establish, then, that this spectrum is present and that it is used to consider the variety of ways that humans perceive and relate to the animal.
 To do this, this conclusion will first briefly define ‘Naturalism’ and ‘Symbolism’—and how they may be seen through the lens of OOO—before using moments of birdsong that appear in the Wake to prove the presence of this spectrum.